pranay2063/CS17/JAVA/DSA/Sorting/README.md

 3. Lomuto partition and Hoare partition algorithms - *https://www.geeksforgeeks.org/hoares-vs-lomuto-partition-scheme-quicksort/*
 4. Randomized quick sort - Best case is O(N)
 5. Is quick sort stable?
 No - *https://stackoverflow.com/questions/1278243/stability-of-quicksort-partitioning-approach*
+6. Why is quick sort faster than merge sort in general? - *https://www.geeksforgeeks.org/tail-recursion/*

 **Heapsort**
 1. Is it stable?
 No